 Regardless, the main responsibility of the content manager is to keep the information displayed on the site fresh, informative, and appealing.
 Their 'content strategy' is to create, write and manage content so as to achieve business goals and be a voice for the company.
 It takes creativity, leadership skills and of course, writing ability, to produce and publish good content.

 Would you make a good content manager?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A content manager's job involves researching, sourcing, writing and editing interesting content to be published for members and readers.
 They will often work with content management software (CMS).
 This software enables the manager to efficiently make any changes that are needed just by clicking a button.
 Video, audio, and text are placed into a template for uploading onto the internet, therefore little to no design work is needed on the part of the content manager.
 The manager may also craft and send out email newsletters, promotions, and online outreach campaigns by using the same CMS software.

 The content manager may write and update the content of the website on their own, or may lead a team of content writers (producers) to put out new content.
 There are sites that need updating very frequently, and this can get overwhelming for just one person.
 If help is needed, it is of great importance to get excellent content writers, as this makes the content manager's job much easier.
 Good content writers can proofread and edit their own work, and work independently from the manager.

 It is sometimes the duty of the content manager to manage discussion posts, and to make sure that the posts are not violating any laws or are inappropriate in any way.
 Anything questionable is taken down as soon as the content manager becomes aware of it.
 If the discussion forum is too big of a job for the content manager to handle, a community manager will be hired to take care of this task specifically.